Cleer Audio Ally Plus True Wireless ANC Earbuds REVIEW | Mac Sources

 - Quick Start Guide

-The main reason I’m always hesitant to try out earbuds is because the sound quality just isn’t there for me.
-Bass depth is almost always lost and I just get left with tinny-sounding music and unbalanced audio tracks with videos.
 The sound quality of the Ally Plus blew me away.
-Once I got a good fit from them, I turned the music on, and for the first time ever with earbuds, I got the same sound quality that I normally get from over-ear or on-ear headphones.
+Once I got a good fit from them, I turned music on and for the first time ever, I got the same sound quality that I normally get from over-ear or on-ear headphones.
 Music had great depth and I could hear the mix really well.
 I did notice a little sound difference when you switch between the noise cancellation modes.
 When the noise cancellation is turned on, the earbuds sounded the best.
-They started sounding hollow when noise cancellation was turned off, but I think that goes along with the noise cancellation feature.
-One of my favorite things to do when testing any kind of audio device is to pull up Guardians of the Galaxy Vol. 2 and watch the first 5–10 minutes of the movie.
-It’s jam-packed with a rich sound mix that includes vocal track, music, and sound effects.
-It’s very rare that I get to experience all the different layers of the film’s audio track, but the Ally Plus earbuds gets the job done.
+They started sounding hollow when noise cancellation was turned off.

-There are two features I wanted to explore in this review — the touch controls and the ANC.
 Normally, I don’t like touch controls on headphones.
 They haven’t been reliable for me in the past and I typically just prefer buttons.
 When it comes to earbuds, however, I don’t like the added pressure you get when you press the single multifunction button on the outside of the earpiece.
 So, I’m glad that the controls for the Ally Plus earbuds were touch controls.
-CLEER kept the controls simple enough to be able to remember the different codes uses (i.e. 2 taps for pausing music tracks, 1 tap for activating the noise cancelling, etc.).
-I was, however, let down that there was no control for advance/rewind, but other than that, I didn’t have any issues controlling the earbuds.
+I was let down that there was no control for advance/rewind, but other than that, I didn’t have any issues controlling the earbuds.

-CLEER has done a really nice job with the design and execution of the Ally Plus True Wireless Earbuds with ANC.
+The Ally Plus True Wireless Earbuds with ANC are a great find.
 They are everything I thought I would never find in a set of in-ear headphones.
-They do come in either white or black finish and retail for $169 (on sale at the time of publishing this article; regular price $199).
+They do come in either white or black finish and retail for $199 (at the time of publishing this article).
 While that’s a bit pricier than some earbuds, it’s still less expensive than Apple AirPods Pro.
 I’ve been very impressed with the performance of these earbuds and wouldn’t hesitate to recommend them to others.